This post may contain affiliate links. Please see my disclosure policy for details.

 As I already had my accommodation sorted at Emerald Isle, I didn’t need to rent a big houseboat.
 So, I was recommended to ride along in a Shikara Boat.
 That way, we weren’t restricted to the busy main routes and we could veer off into the hidden canals.

-We sailed passed villages, under photogenic bridges, toddy shacks and had swaying palm trees surrounding us the whole way!
+We sailed past villages, under photogenic bridges, toddy shacks, and had swaying palm trees surrounding us the whole way!

 Some of my fondest memories of Alleppey were on this boat ride, so don’t miss it.

 Toddy is another item you have to add to your Kerala bucket list.
 Toddy is a palm wine made from the sap of palm trees!

-A Toddy tapper, will climb to the top fo the palm tree and make a small hole in the ‘flower’ of the tree.
+A Toddy tapper, will climb to the top of the palm tree and make a small hole in the ‘flower’ of the tree.
 Then, he’ll attach a small pot to collect the sap.

 The sap naturally ferments with the yeast in the air.
 In 2-3 hours, hey presto, you’ll have a sweet wine that’s 4-6% alcohol!

 It’s amazing to watch the locals toddy tap for yourself and even better to try Toddy is one of the toddy shops on the backwaters.

 These aren’t fancy bars by any means but they will be packed full of locals playing cards or chatting about their day at work.